forgedsoftware/measurementcommon/README.md

   - *prefixName* - (optional) **Only to be used on base units which are SI and have a prefix (e.g. kilogram)** Name of the existing prefix
   - *prefixFreeName* - (optional) **Only to be used on base units which are SI and have a prefix (e.g. kilogram)** Name of the unit without prefix

-## Measurement Systems Hierarchy
+## Systems Hierarchy
-We have constructed a (flattened) hierarchy of measurement systems that represent the usages of units in the real world while minimising the measurement systems needing to be detailed against each unit.
+We have constructed a (flattened) hierarchy of systems that represent the usages of units in the real world while minimising the systems needing to be detailed against each unit.
-Each unit should be marked with at least one measurement system.
+Each unit should be marked with at least one system.

  - metric
   - si